 Most online retailers that sell lab created diamonds may have a selection of loose lab diamonds, but the ring settings with accent stones contain mined diamonds.
-Often times this is due to the fact that many of the online retailers sell the same ring settings for their synthetic diamonds as they do for their mined diamonds.
+Often time this is due to the fact that many of the online retailers sell the same ring settings for their synthetic diamonds as they do their mined diamonds.

 Because Clean Origin has its own lab created niche, any ring settings that you put your diamond center stone in is lab-created as well.
 Even more than that, you can also get wedding bands that are lab created as well.
 If you're looking for bridal jewelry, they also have lab created diamond bracelets, earrings, and pendants.
 I'm a little bummed they don't carry any colored gemstones, natural or lab created, but I do like that you can get an entire bridal ensemble at a discounted cost because every bit of it is lab created diamonds.
 You don't get that opportunity at other online retailers.

 During the purchase process, there is a spot before checkout for you to put any promo cards, like most online retailers.
 Most retailers will give military discounts, but Clean Origin actually takes discounts a bit further.
 In addition to a discount for active military and veterans, teachers, nurses, government workers, students, and responders are able to get a discount on their purchases.

 You will have to register with verification through ID.Me, and you can do so right there from your cart.
 It's a bit of an extra step, but it's nice that you have the opportunity to save more if you fit the criteria.

 Clean Origin has this nifty little collection that I haven't seen in other online diamond retailers, let alone even brick and mortar stores.
 The Perfect Fit collection is a selection of ring styles that implement a technique in which the sides are sculpted to fit comfortably against your pinky and middle fingers.